winitzki/scall/tutorial/programming_dhall.md

 - The function must have a single top-level pattern matching expression that splits the code into several branches.
 Each pattern-matching branch of the code may contain zero or more recursive calls.
 - For each pattern-matching branch, the number of  recursive calls must be known _statically_ (at compile time).
 The number of recursive calls  cannot depend on any conditions evaluated within the branch.
 In particular, the result value of one recursive call cannot determine whether another recursive call will be necessary within the code of this branch.
-- Recursive calls are not nested: the argument of one recursive call cannot depend on the return value of another recursive call.
+- Recursive calls are not nested: the argument of one recursive call does not depend on the return value of another recursive call.

-However, a tail-recursive form of the code is _not_ required for the HIT algorithm to work.

 Code of that form can be described by this Haskell skeleton: